 It is open from 6am to 8pm from early July through mid-September, depending on river levels.
-Note: this spot was closed in 2021 due to an archaeological discovery.
+Note: this spot is currently closed due to extensive flood damage from the epic 2022 floods.

 The other spot is the Firehole Swim Area just south of the Madison Junction.
 It usually opens up mid-summer once the river flow is lower, but can sometimes be closed the entire season.